Rengan Rajaratnam cleared, U.S. insider trading streak snapped

 The acquittal followed significant setbacks in the case.
 Rengan Rajaratnam faced six counts of securities fraud and the conspiracy charge when first indicted in March 2013.

-Four securities fraud charges were dropped pretrial and Buchwald dismissed two fraud counts for lack of evidence after the prosecution rested its case.
+Four securities fraud charges were dropped pretrial, and Buchwald dismissed another two fraud counts for lack of evidence after the prosecution rested.

 The government claimed a tip to Raj Rajaratnam in March 2008 - that Intel Corp was planning to invest $1 billion in technology company Clearwire - enabled Galleon to reap $700,000 and Rengan to earn $100,000.

-Prosecutors said the tip came from Rajiv Goel, a former Intel executive who pleaded guilty in 2010 and was sentenced to two years of probation.
+Prosecutors said the tip came from Rajiv Goel, a former Intel executive who pleaded guilty in 2010 and received two years of probation.

 After Buchwald tossed out charges that Rajaratnam traded in Clearwire, prosecutors were limited to arguing the brothers conspired to engage in insider trading in the company and Advanced Micro Devices Inc.